Chisanan232/multirunnable/README.md

 Package '_multirunnable_' is a library which could easily build a parallelism with different running strategy by mode option.
 Currently, it has 4 options could use: Parallel, Concurrent, GreenThread and Asynchronous.

-Here's an example which implements parallelism as concurrent with _multirunnable_:
+Here's an example which builds parallelism as concurrent with _multirunnable_:

 ```python
 from multirunnable import SimpleExecutor, RunningMode